Viva Blue

-Viva Blue, also known as the Finch/Richmond Hill/Newmarket line or the Yonge St. Corridor Line, is a line on the Viva bus rapid transit system in York Region, north of Toronto, Ontario, Canada.
+Viva Blue is a BRT line on the Viva bus rapid transit system in York Region, located north of Toronto, Ontario, Canada.
 It is operated by Tok Transit, under contract from York Region Transit.
-This is the busiest bus route in the York Region Transit network.
+This is the busiest bus route in the York Region Transit network, and one of the busiest in the Greater Toronto Area.

 List of stations

-There are 27 stations on the Viva Blue line.
+There are 27 stops/terminals on Viva Blue.
 From north to south they are:

 History

 Service from Finch station to Bernard began on September 4, 2005.
 Service north of Bernard to Newmarket Terminal began November 20, 2005.

-There is also a Viva Blue Short Turn route operating from Finch station to Bernard.
+There is a Viva Blue short turn route operating from Finch station to Bernard.
 According to the original environmental assessments, it is also known as the Finch–Richmond Hill line.

+Previously there was a Viva Blue 'A' branch which operated between Newmarket Terminal, and Finch Terminal while bypassing Richmond Hill Centre.
+This was a rush hour branch only.
+The 'A' branch was suspended in April 2020, due to low ridership, caused by the COVID-19 pandemic.
+In September 2023, York Region Transit announced that the 'A' branch would not be returning to service.

+On November 3, 2024, the branch operating between Bernard Terminal and Finch GO Bus Terminal was named as Viva Blue 'B'.

 Future

 In the future, Viva Blue will have its own dedicated rapidway for most of the route between Newmarket Bus Terminal and Richmond Hill Centre Terminal.
 The first phase of the Yonge Street Rapidway opened in January 2020 and the second phase in December 2020.
-There are also plans to extend the bus route north to East Gwillimbury GO Station along Yonge Street and Green Lane.
+There are also plans to extend the bus route northeast to East Gwillimbury GO Station along Yonge Street and Green Lane.
 Eventually, the entire portion of rapidway could also be upgraded to allow light rail transit on this corridor.

 Originally, the southern portion of the Yonge Street rapidway was to be implemented from 19th Avenue to Finch station, but since the announcement of MoveOntario 2020 by the Ontario provincial government, proposals of the portion of rapidway from Richmond Hill Centre to Finch station have been shelved for the proposed north extension of Line 1 Yonge–University.

-While ridership on the Richmond Hill portion of Viva Blue is high for a suburban transit system, capacity constraints on the existing subway system prevent the Yonge Subway line from being extended into York Region.
-Alternatively (or concurrently), GO Transit plans to run express trains between Union Station in downtown Toronto, and its Langstaff train station adjacent to YRT's Richmond Hill Centre terminal daily.